PeakIndicators/Getting-Started-On-Azure-ML/Documents/Deploy-Batch-Inference-Pipeline.md

 # Deploy batch inference pipelines with Azure Machine Learning

+**Note** - This tutorial is based on the Azure ML Batch Inference definition.
+In Azure, Batch Inference is sometimes related with high-performance parallel computing.
+It performs the parallelization by creating a pool of tasks and run them in parallel in the compute nodes.
+More details [here](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-pipeline-batch-scoring-classification).
+If the aim is only to have a batch process that runs the model from time to time, generating all possible predictions in a batch and store those in a file, database,... then follow the example provided [here](https://vladiliescu.net/deploying-models-with-azure-ml-pipelines/)

 ## Introduction

 In many production scenarios, long-running tasks that operate on large volumes of data are performed as *batch* operations.
 In machine learning, *batch inferencing* is used to apply a predictive model to multiple cases asynchronously - usually writing the results to a file or database.